vamsitp/azres/README.md

 #### USAGE
 Save the JSON from below link and provide the file-path as input to `azres.exe` https://resources.azure.com/subscriptions/{subscription-id}/resourceGroups/{resourceGroup-id}/resources
+> **NOTE**: You can provide multiple (space-separated) JSON files as inputs that would get combined into a single Excel file output.

 ```batch
 # Install from nuget.org